MarioLegenda/postgres_example_databases/README.md

 > A BIG NOTE
 >
 > Loading postgres_air database could take a long time.
-I have a pretty good laptop and it about 5 minutes to finish
+I have a pretty good laptop and it
+> took about 5 minutes to finish.

 ````
 psql -v ON_ERROR_STOP=1 --username postgres <<-EOSQL